CollabAR-Source/Distortion/README.md

 ## Extract frames from videos

-To extract image frames from the videos, one can follow the procedure below: simply run the script .
+Follow the procedure below to extract image frames from the videos:
 1. Install the open-cv library before running the python script "*extract_frames.py*".
 2. Runing the script by: `python .\extract_frames.py -source_video'

-   replace `-source_video` by the `PATH` of the video from which you want to extract the frames.
+   replace the field `-source_video` by the `PATH of the video` from which you want to extract the frames.
    For instance:
    `**python .\extract_frames.py .\Distortion\Motion Blur\MotionBlur Outdoor.mp4**'
-4. you will see the generated folder that contains distortion images in the folder "frames".
+4. You should be able to see the generated folder that contains extracted images in the folder "frames".